MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-admin-app.md

 The Admin app has two tabs, **Dashboard** and **About**.
 Visit the **About** tab to find more information about Admin.
 You’ll likely spend most of your time under the tailored **Dashboard** tab.
 It’s filled with resources and tools to help you manage and customize your organization’s experience in Teams and Microsoft 365.

-From the Dashboard tab, you’ll find a navigation menu consisting of the **Home**, **Users**, **Teams**, **Subscriptions**, **Settings**, and **Help** pages.
+From the Dashboard tab, you’ll find a navigation menu consisting of the **Home**, **Users**, **Teams**, **Subscriptions**, **Settings**, and **Support** pages.

-**Home**: Browse through a curated list of top actions recommended for your organization, like Add a user, Set up meeting preferences, and Manage privacy permissions.
+**Home**: Browse through a curated list of top actions for your organization, like Add a user, Set up meeting preferences, and Manage messaging permissions.
 Selecting a top action tile will open its corresponding management settings window.
 You can quickly customize preferences and permissions, find training, and explore resources to best meet your organization’s needs.

 **Users**: Use the Users page to manage who can access apps and services.
 Quickly add or remove users, manage licenses, and reset passwords.
 You can select a user from the list to find more details about their account.
-You can view a history of the user’s sign-in attempts, manage their groups and roles, and control their access to Microsoft 365 sessions.
+You can view a history of the user’s sign-in attempts, manage their groups and roles, and control their access to Microsoft 365 subscriptions.

 **Teams**: Use the **Teams** page to oversee your organization’s teams for collaboration, chat, and meetings in Microsoft Teams.
 This page allows you to manage team members, owners, guests, and emails.
 When you add a new user here, they’ll always be added to the org-wide team.
 **Subscriptions**: Use the **Subscriptions** management page to change your payment method, view invoices, and track license usage for subscriptions.
 You can view available licenses, add more products, monitor subscription status, and assign licenses.
 A license gives a user access to a set of Microsoft services.

-**Settings**: Select **Settings** from the menu will open an expanded list of Microsoft Teams settings for managing **messaging**, **files**, **webinars**, and **apps**.
+**Settings**: Selecting **Settings** from the menu will open an expanded list of Microsoft Teams settings for managing **messaging**,**meetings**, **files**, **webinars**, and **apps**.
 Any changes to settings are applied on an org-wide level.
 Use Meetings to manage meeting access and related features like auto-admit or allowing transcriptions.
 Use Files to add an external cloud storage service to Teams.
-Use **Webinars** to manage access for live events and webinars.
+Use Webinars to manage registration access to webinars for your organization and external guests.

-**Help**: Use the **Help** page to submit support tickets and find common solutions.
+**Support**: Use the **Support** page to submit support tickets and find common solutions.
 Under the **Search** tab, you can use the search bar to discover recommended solutions and resources.
 After entering a phrase, the Search tab will generate suggested actions and related how-to articles, videos, and training resources for the subject.
 The **Contact support** tab allows you to create a new ticket with Microsoft Support.
 To get started, select **Contact support** and follow the instructions to submit your new ticket.
 You can view a log of your submitted support requests under **Request history**.

 ## Give feedback on the Admin app